 Interest, however, is not a normal part of operating your car.
-If you choose to pay cash for your vehicle, you don't have interest costs.
+If you had chosen to pay cash for your vehicle, you don't have interest costs.

-When you have to take a loan to operate your business, the interest related to that loan is a claimable expense.
+When you have to take a loan to operate your business, the interest related to that loan is an expense you can claim.

 you can deduct the portion of the interest expense on a car loan that represents your business use of a car” and that “these actual expenses are deductible whether you use the Standard Mileage Rate or the Actual Expense method.John White in his “Tax Guide for Rideshare and Delivery Contract Drivers*”

 The “J.K.
 Lasser's Guide to Self Employment (2nd Edition)*” concurs, stating that “

 Regardless of which method you use, you can also deduct: Interest on a loan to buy a vehicle.J.K.
 Lasser's Guide to Self Employment (2nd Edition)*

 *Links to Amazon products are affiliate links and I may receive a commission.

 Surprise Deduction #3: Personal Property Tax on your Car

 I'll admit that I find this one kind of curious.
 In many places you pay your property tax at the same time you do your licensing and registration fees.
 So we figure it's just a part of that, right?